 In this noir spy thriller from 1965, Michael Caine is Harry Palmer, a London spy who uncovers a web of conspiracy when he’s tasked to track down kidnapped British scientists.

 Much like other early Caine film Alfie I found the romantic aspects of the film tiresome.
-There seems to be nothing romantically appealing about Caine or his characters, so the females have to be written to be flat and boring enough to fall for his laboured clichés and artificial charm.
+There’s rarely anything romantically appealing about Caine or his characters, so the females have to be written to be flat and boring enough to fall for his laboured clichés and artificial charm.
 The romantic scenes in this film are particularly corny, even if they are very much of the era.

 I would advise you to watch it, but if I did I’d have to kill you.